Menu

 Kwinana Book Club: Community Connections & Creating Change

-The theme for this session is 'Connection, Country, and Community'.
+The theme for the next session is 'Barriers and Biases'.

 Kwinana Library are bringing together curious minds to read, watch, and listen to authors, poets, artists, and creatives to advance our understanding and actions for a better world.

-The first of these sessions will be held on Wednesday, November 26 from 6-7pm, click here to RSVP.
+Next up is our 'Barriers and Biases' Bunuru session which will be held at Kwinana Library on Wednesday, February 18 from 6-7pm, click here to RSVP.

 For program queries please contact programs@kwinana.wa.gov.au or 9236 4300